Visit Turin, Italy

 Turin makes a good destination at any time of year.
 May to October is warmer and drier, with the hottest weather in July and August.
 December is also a good time to visit, when a vast array of Christmas lights bedeck the city.

-This sample itinerary will give you an idea of what is possible when you travel in Turin, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Turin, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Turin